Brian Cox – Por Que Precisamos Dos Exploradores

 So without that curiosity-driven

-Então, sem aquela curiosidade
+Então, sem aquela curiosidade-motivada

 understanding of the structure of atoms,